chnsdly/Baoheng-Plastic/content/english/products/fold/fpbssdd80a.md

   - material
   - process

-hero_description: "Rackable plastic pallets made from 100% virgin HDPE/PP using large precision one-piece molds.
-Our engineers will recommend the most suitable pallet based on your specific goods and application scenario.
-Contact us for a customized quotation."
+hero_description: "The foldable pallet box is manufactured with virgin HDPE/PP using large precision injection molds.
+It significantly reduces return logistics volume and is ideal for reusable circulation.
+Our engineers will recommend the most suitable pallet box solution based on your goods and application scenarios.
+Contact us to get your personalized quotation."
 contact_cta_label: "Request a quote"
 contact_cta_link: "/contact"
 detail_intro: |-
-  1. These pallets are suitable for racking and stacking, and compatible with hand pallet jacks, electric forklifts and automated high-bay warehouses.
-They are widely used in food, chemical, cold chain and warehouse logistics industries, meeting most storage and transportation needs.
+  1. These foldable pallet boxes support stacking storage and are compatible with pallet jacks, forklifts, and automated warehouses.
+They are widely used in food processing, cold-chain distribution, chemicals, warehousing, logistics, and manufacturing, meeting the needs of bulk materials and packaged goods in storage and transportation.

-    2. The plastic pallets are one-piece molded with no weak points.
-They are easy to clean, moisture-resistant, low-temperature resistant and resistant to acids and alkalis, and comply with international logistics and transportation standards.
+  2. The one-piece structural design ensures durability with no weak joints.
+The container is impact-resistant, easy to clean, moisture-proof, low-temperature tolerant, and resistant to acids and alkalis.
+It complies with international logistics standards, and the collapsible design greatly reduces warehouse space and return freight costs.

-    3. With very high load capacity, the pallets offer a dynamic load of 1,500 kg for safe handling in transit and a static load of 6,000 kg, certified for heavy-duty racking storage.
-They last significantly longer than wooden pallets, require no fumigation for export, and meet strict safety standards.
+  3. With excellent load-bearing performance, dynamic load capacity reaches 1,000–1,500 kg, and static load capacity reaches 4,000–6,000 kg.
+All models are tested for stacking strength and long-term durability.
+Compared with wooden boxes, it offers a longer service life, enhanced safety, and is exempt from fumigation for export shipments.

-    4. We have specialized in plastic pallet manufacturing for over 20 years, serving more than 1,000 medium and large enterprises.
-We ensure consistent quality and on-time delivery.
+  4. With 20 years of expertise in plastic container manufacturing, we have served over 1,000 medium and large enterprises, ensuring reliable quality and on-time delivery for your supply chain operations.
 industry_gallery:
   - image_asset: "/images/products/fold/industry-1.jpg"
     alt: "1210-BF-FPBSSDD80A industry use 1"